SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 2. TO add different difficulty levels to make the experience more challenging.
 3. To add video games  that are especially designed in the direction of knowledge.

+### Goals
+- To provide users with a fun interactive game.
+- To test the user's general knowledge skills.
+- To make the quiz responsive

 ## The Home Page
 #### When the user opens the webpage, the website with"Let's play" logo is the first page that will catch their attention.It is large and stands out as it identifies the game to them immediately.As soon as they see the logo page they will immediately know what it is that they are going to play once they open the webpage.